Akshita1414/Team-TrustBuddy/README.md

 - Product link analysis may not work on sites with strict anti-bot/CAPTCHA protection (user is informed gracefully).
 - AI models are optimized for Indian e-commerce but may have edge cases.
-- Prototype: Not production-ready; some features may be rate-limited or use free-tier APIs.
+- Prototype: Some features may be rate-limited or use free-tier APIs.

 ---